WagnerCarvalho/actor-akka-es/README.md

 # akka-es-example
-> A showcase application using the [akka] structure (https://akka.io/ "akka"), to emulate social feeds guaranteeing the idempotency, parallelism and simultaneity of the events.
+> A showcase application using the [akka](https://akka.io/ "akka"), to emulate social feeds guaranteeing the idempotency, parallelism and simultaneity of the events.

 ## Stack
 *   Akka